Miami Car Accident Lawyer Helping Clients Seek Justice for Their Injuries

 Can I Still File a Claim if I Was Partially at Fault for the Accident?

 You might have heard that you cannot get compensation for your losses if you shared some fault in the accident.
 This is untrue.
-Florida courts award compensation based on pure comparative negligence, and you are still eligible for compensation, even if you were partially responsible for the crash.
-Your settlement will simply be reduced by the amount of fault you shared.
-For example, if you were awarded $50,000 for the losses you incurred from a car accident, but you were found to be 10% responsible for the crash because you were driving 5 MPH over the speed limit when it occurred, then your settlement would be reduced by $5,000.
+Florida courts award compensation based on pure comparative negligence, and you are still eligible for compensation, so long as you were not 50% or more at fault.
+In that instance, your settlement will simply be reduced by the amount of fault you shared.

 For more information, please see: